-What's In That Cake? (from the 2006 Expedition to the Deep Slope)
+(9 pages, 276k) (from the 2006 Expedition to the Deep Slope) http://oceanexplorer.noaa.gov/explorations/06mexico/ background/edu/ GOM%2006%20Cake.pdf

-bttp://oceanexplorer.noaa.gov/explorations/06mexico/background/edu/ gom\06\cake.pdf

-Focus: Exploration of deep-sea habitats (Life Science)
+Focus: Exploration of deep-sea habitats

-Students will explain what a habitat is, describe at least three functions or benefits that habitats provide, and describe some habitats that are typical of the Gulf of Mexico.
-Students will also describe and discuss at least three difficulties involved in studying deep-sea habitats and describe and explain at least three techniques scientists use to sample habitats, such as those found in the Gulf of Mexico.
+Students will be able to explain what a habitat is, describe at least three functions or benefits that habitats provide, and describe some habitats that are typical of the Gulf of Mexico.
+Students will also be able to describe and discuss at least three difficulties involved in studying deep-sea habitats and describe and explain at least three techniques scientists use to sample habitats, such as those found in the Gulf of Mexico.